randomrandomwalk/ising_metro/README.md

 # ising_metro
-Ising model in python using the Metropolis algorithm
+The classical Ising model is simulated with Python using the Metropolis algorithm.